 - Most physician services (including most doctor services during inpatient hospital stays)

 Home health care or clinical laboratory services do not require a copay.

 If You Need Medigap Insurance (And You Do), We Can Help

 Figuring out Medicare coverage and costs is anything but easy.
 Unless you want to spend a lot of your retirement savings on healthcare, you will want to add the additional coverage Medigap Insurance provides.
-For the past 30 years, the experienced, independent insurance brokers at Anderson Insurance Services have been helping our friends and neighbors in Arizona select the insurance plans that best suit their needs, including small business and group plans, individual policies and Medicare.
+For the past 30 years, the experienced, independent insurance brokers at Southwest Health Insurance Experts have been helping our friends and neighbors in Arizona select the insurance plans that best suit their needs, including small business and group plans, individual policies and Medicare.
 We can help you with all of your Medicare needs, from Medigap insurance plan selection to enrollment to education and more.